 Change In Lifestyle

 A few lifestyle changes can prevent a person from borderline diabetes.
+Read on to find out what food and exercise habits can take charge of your health and prevent prediabetes.

 1. Healthy Eating Habits